An Algorithm Explained

 - Rent a car.

-- Follow the directions to get to my house.
+- Follow the directions to get to your friend’s house.

 - Outside baggage claim, catch bus number 70.